The Norwegian Forest-Finnish Museum

 Finnetunet is open all year round and is one of the few museums in Scandinavia that displays all three types of forest Finnish buildings that are heated with smoke stoves; smoking room, smoke sauna and rie.

-Austmarka Histoielag
+Austmarka histoielag

-Austmarka Historielag was founded in 1977, and has its open-air museum, Austmarka Bygdetun, on the site of the former Kiærsaga in the center of Austmarka.
+Austmarka historielag was founded in 1977, and has its open-air museum, Austmarka Bygdetun, on the site of the former Kiærsaga in the center of Austmarka.
 The history team also owns Holmen mølle in Austmarka, which has been preserved in its original location and which can be used for demonstration painting.

 In the village yard there is also a smoke sauna where those interested can take part in bathing on the last Saturday of the month throughout autumn, winter and spring.

-Åsnes Finnskog Historielag
+Åsnes Finnskog historielag

-Faldaasen Skole was the village school for the Fallåsen ridge and is today located far into the forest in relation to what are now the settlements on Åsnes Finnskog.
+Faldaasen school was the village school for the Fallåsen ridge and is today located far into the forest in relation to what are now the settlements on Åsnes Finnskog.
 At that time there was a large settlement in many hamlets scattered around the forests.

 Tyskeberget with the entire building environment, infield and chattels is now the starting point for much of the history team's activities.